eltonsantos/tour-of-heroes-angular/README.md

-# Curso Tour Of Heroes Frontend
+# Tour Of Heroes - Angular

 This course was inspired by the Tour of Heroes tutorial on Angular's official website.